benjaminwesson-okta/api/docs/endpoints/users.md

 Parameter | Description | Param Type | DataType | Required | Default
 --- | --- | --- | --- | --- | ---
 id | `id`, `login`, or *login shortname* (as long as it is unambiguous) | URL | String | TRUE |

+*Note: When fetching a user by `login` or `login shortname`, you should [URL encode](http://en.wikipedia.org/wiki/Percent-encoding) the request parameter to ensure reserved characters at escaped properly.
+Logins with a `/` character can only be fetched by 'id' due to security issues with escaping the `/` character.*

 #### Response Parameters